-On March 1, 2021, the federal Divorce Act is changing.
-As of that date, if you’re in the process of getting a divorce, or are thinking about getting divorced, the new rules will apply to you.
-Learn about some of the important changes coming to Canada’s divorce law.
+The federal Divorce Act changed on March 1, 2021.
+If you’re in the process of getting a divorce, or are married and thinking about getting a divorce, the new rules apply to you.
+They apply even if your case started before the changes to the Divorce Act.
+Learn about some of the important changes to Canada’s divorce law.

 Parenting time means the time a spouse spends with a child.
 A spouse with parenting time has the right to make day-to-day decisions (including emergency decisions) about a child during their time with the child.
-They also have the right to get information about their children’s health, education and well-being.
+They also have the right to ask for and get information about their children’s health, education and well-being.

 Contact refers to the time that someone who isn’t a spouse might have with a child, like a grandparent.
 Someone with contact does not have the right to make day-to-day decisions about a child.
 Nor do they have the right to get information about the children’s health, education and well-being.

 When a court makes a decision about a child, it must be guided by only the best interests of the child.
-What’s new as of March 1, 2021, is a list of specific factors that the court and spouses can consider when deciding what’s in a child’s best interests.
+What’s new as of March 1, 2021 is a list of specific factors that the court and spouses can consider when deciding what’s in a child’s best interests.
 The factors include:

-the child’s views and preferences
+- the child’s views and preferences

-any court action or order relevant to the child’s safety and well-being
+- any court action or order relevant to the child’s safety and well-being

-any family violence
+- any family violence

 When considering these and other factors, the court must give priority to the child’s physical, emotional, and psychological safety, security, and well-being.

 In the new Divorce Act, family violence is defined.
-It means physical abuse as well as sexual abuse, psychological abuse, and financial abuse.
+It means physical abuse as well as sexual abuse, psychological abuse, emotional abuse, and financial abuse.
 The definition also includes harassment and threats of harm to persons, pets, and property.